A Visitor's Guide: What To Do in Greater Fort Lauderdale

 Lester’s Diner – A true Fort Lauderdale landmark, this ‘50s diner has been serving baked-on-the-premises goodies and classic American food – and breakfasts that’ll last you the rest of the day (including the famous 14-ounce cup of coffee) – since the original Spring Break back in 1955.
 Many of its patrons have been meeting here for breakfast since then.
 And this is a noted hangout for local celebrities and politicians, who can spend hours at a time in a booth solving the world’s problems.

-Jaxson’s Ice Cream Parlour & Restaurant – People come from all over to sample Jaxson’s famous ice creams – and they’re willing to wait in line on Friday and Saturday nights to do it.
+Jaxson’s Ice Cream Parlour & Restaurant – People come from all over to sample Jaxson’s famous ice creams in Dania Beach – and they’re willing to wait in line on Friday and Saturday nights to do it.
 Jaxson’s has been a local landmark since anyone around here can remember.
 It’s a real 1890s-style ice cream parlor, with a general store, complimentary popcorn bowls, massive hamburgers and foot-long hot dogs, in addition to the biggest ice cream floats and sodas you’ve ever seen.
 The somewhat-shopworn look only adds to the atmosphere.
 Laughter is the predominant sound.

 Mai-Kai Restaurant – The ultimate, over-the-top, so-tacky-that-it’s-fantastic Polynesian restaurant and revue has been packing ‘em in since 1956, with tiki bars, dancing girls (and guests!) in grass skirts, pupu platters, huge “boats” packed with colorful food combinations, native musicians, flaming fire pits (and flaming torches and tall candles), and colorful South Seas cuisine.
 The fun atmosphere at Mai-Kai has a way of turning timid visitors into dancing, swivel-hipping, limbo-dipping honorary Polynesians.
 We defy you to stay in your seat the whole meal!